Exeter-Diabetes/CPRD-Katie-DePICtion-Scripts/README.md

     A --> |"Other including mix <br>of diabetes types and/<br>or codes for 'other <br>specific diabetes'"| K["Coding errors <br>or type changes<br> over time: <br>n=22,571 <br>(2.9%)"]
 ```

 \* Could also have diabetes codes of unspecified type.
+For gestational diabetes only: earliest and latest codes for unspecified diabetes must be no more than a year prior to earliest gestational diabetes code (excluding 'history of gestational diabetes' codes) and no more than a year after latest gestational diabetes code (excluding 'history of gestational diabetes' codes).

+\** All gestational diabetes codes (excluding 'history of gestational diabetes' codes) must be earlier than the earliest Type 2 diabetes code.

 This script also looks at how many diabetes codes, high HbA1cs and scripts for glucose-lowering medication have dates before the patient's birth (and so need to be cleaned).
 For all code categories, and all high HbA1cs and OHA/insulin scripts, >99.9% were on/after the patient's DOB.
 The small proportion before DOB were excluded from downstream analysis.